How to Render and Clean Beeswax

 Now you’ve extracted that golden delicious honey from your hives, what do you do with all the wax cappings and honeycomb?
 Believe it or not, you can easily clean the beeswax yourself and use it for all sorts of projects!

 This article describes a process for rendering beeswax that is great when you have a fairly large amount of wax to work with.
-At the bottom of the article, we’ve also included some tips for rendering smaller amounts of wax.
+We’ve also included some tips for rendering smaller amounts of wax.

 What is Beeswax?